 According to the International Atomic Energy Agency, people who are exposed to low-dose ionizing radiation may have a higher risk of developing early cataracts.
 This type of radiation is used in X-rays and CT scans, so healthcare personnel who work in radiology departments should take extra care to protect their eyes.

-Radiology professionals should also have regular eye exams to detect cataracts early.
+Radiology professionals should also have regular eye tests to detect cataracts early.
 In addition, cancer patients who get regular CT scans should also have their eyes checked often.

 Certain lifestyle factors may be associated with the early onset of cataracts, including: